Back to Living Real Change

 White wine is primarily made with white grapes, and the skins are separated from the juice before the fermentation process.
 Red wine is made with darker red or black grapes, and the skins remain on the grapes during the fermentation process.

-“In terms of benefits, red wine has been shown to promote heart health, improve HDL cholesterol levels (beneficial fat), decrease LDL cholesterol levels (unhealthy fat), and reduces risk for blood clots,” says Kalamar.
+“In terms of benefits, red wine has been shown to promote heart health, improve HDL cholesterol levels (beneficial fat), decrease LDL cholesterol levels (unhealthy fat), and reduces the risk for blood clots,” Kalamar says.
 “Moderate red wine consumption has also been linked to decreased risk of certain cancers, decreased risk of gallstones and improved cognitive function.
 All of these benefits are the result of the antioxidants, polyphenols, resveratrol, flavonoids and tannins in red wine.”

 Polyphenols are plant-based molecules that have antioxidant properties.
 Red wine contains a high level of the polyphenol resveratrol, which may help prevent the growth of cancer cells and reduce the risk of heart disease.